jbro129/android-modding/README.md

 [DLGMemor](https://github.com/DeviLeo/DLGMemor) by DeviLeo : A memory editor and viewer for iOS (Jailed or not Jailed).

-[AssetStudio](https://github.com/Perfare/AssetStudio) by Prefare : A tool for exploring, extracting and exporting assets and assetbundles.
+[AssetStudio](https://github.com/Perfare/AssetStudio) by Perfare : A tool for exploring, extracting and exporting assets and assetbundles.

 [AssetStudio](https://github.com/djkaty/AssetStudio) by djkaty : A tool for exploring, extracting and exporting assets and assetbundles.